Vizio's 2022 TV line launches with refined 4K screens and a variety of price points | CNN Underscored

 V-Series

 Moving up the line is the V-Series, Vizio’s entry-level 4K TV ranging in sizes from 43 to 75 inches.
-And they’re aiming to cast a wide-net with screen sizes, but know that almost all of these feature the same tech powering the experience inside.
+And the brand is aiming to cast a wide net with screen sizes, but know that almost all of these feature the same tech powering the experience inside.
 These are all powered by the IQ Active processor, which should deliver better upscaling and a smoother experience when navigating the SmartCast interface.

 M-Series

 Vizio’s calling card with the more expensive M-Series is Quantum Color — essentially the ability to show more colors than other TVs without sacrificing vibrancy.
-It’s an impressive feature that we liked on previous M and P models as it makes content more life-like and aids in immersion.
+It’s an impressive feature that we liked on previous M and P models, as it makes content more lifelike and aids in immersion.
 In past years, Vizio restricted this to higher-end M and P models.
-For 2022 though, Quantum Color is found on all models to a degree.
-With the wider color scale in play here, colors should look more lifelike and pop on all of these.
-The higher-end MQ6 or MQ7 should deliver higher brightness and more colors thanks to local dimming zones.
+For 2022, though, Quantum Color is found on all models to a degree.
+With the wider color scale in play here, colors should look more true to life and pop on all of these.
+The higher-end MQ6 or MQ7 should deliver higher brightness and more colors, thanks to local dimming zones.
 Like the V-Series, you’ll find support for content standards and the IQ Active processor inside as well.
 M-Series spans from 43 to 75 inches.

 P-Series